-In a clear echo of Darwin, music is only of interest due to its role as a mechanism of sexual selection between heterosexual reproducing monogamous pairs.
-Steven Pinker, although he suggests the very opposite in his argument for understanding music as evolutionarily functionless, essentially mobilizes the same logic in his notorious characterization of music as "auditory cheesecake."
-Whether music is considered useful, instinctual, transcendent, or none of these, each of these authors is enfolding the acoustic into the already conjoined logics of economics and evolution to define what musicality is and who is worthy of it.
-Whether valuing it for its transcendence or rendering it useless because of its transcendence, the question of biological productivity remains inextricably fused, if hidden, within such definitions of a more-than-human musicality.
-Over twenty years ago ethnomusicologist Elizabeth Tolbert deconstructed this myth: "The 'music' invoked in most contemporary evolutionary theories is precisely... a music either coincident with or defined in reference to Western classical music dating from roughly 1750-1900, as practiced and understood in largely Euro-American contexts at the turn of the twenty-first century."92 In other words, the universalism espoused by many zoomusicologists relies upon a distinct species of music assumed to be the baseline of "musicality."
+In a clear echo of Darwin, music is only of interest, it only has a "point," due to its role in sexual selection between heterosexual reproducing monogamous pairs.
+Similarly, though he is arguing for the very opposite, that music has no point, being mere "auditory cheesecake," Steven Pinker develops arguments about music as (evolutionarily) functionless in the same terms.
+Whether music is considered useful, instinctual, transcendent, or not, each of these authors are enfolding the acoustic into the already conjoined logics of economics and evolution to define what musicality is, and who is worthy of it.
+Whether valuing it for its transcendence or rendering it useless because of its transcendence the question of biological productivity remains inextricably fused, if hidden, within such definitions of a more-than-human musicality.
+Over twenty years ago, ethnomusicologist Elizabeth Tolbert deconstructed this myth: "the 'music' invoked in most contemporary evolutionary theories is precisely . . . a music either coincident with or defined in reference to Western classical music dating from roughly 1750-1900, as practiced and understood in largely Euro-American contexts at the turn of the twenty-first century."
+In other words, the universalism espoused by many zoomusicologists relies upon a distinct species of music assumed to be the baseline of "musicality."

 Consequently, implicit in any (assumed) universal musicality is the condition of exclusion.
-The general zoomusicological justification for attending to nonhuman musical subjects as musical subjects is still fundamentally relative, despite claims to the contrary; birdsong or whale song is a worthy object of investigation precisely because others' songs, such as gibbons', are not.
-And taking songbirds, with their scientifically demonstrated capacities for inventiveness, creativity, uniqueness, and improvisation, to be exemplary models of posthuman musical subjects reproduces a distinctly Eurocentric epistemology of music, an exceptionalism that privileges complexity and capacity to transcend the mundane world of biological needs.
-In turn, this is a capacity that is attributed solely to certain groups of people.
+94 The general zoomusicological justification for attending to non-human musical subjects as musical subjects is still fundamentally relative, despite claims to the contrary; birdsong or whale song is a worthy object of

+90 See Willey Undoing Monogamy for a deconstruction of this notion.